 Quench have taken part the Student Homeware Challenge, courtesy of Wilko Home, proving that decorating your room at uni can be both stylish and affordable.
-I was challenged to find student-friendly items to jazz up uni accommodation in a total of £50.
+I was challenged to find student-friendly items to jazz up uni accommodation in a total of £50 (kindly gifted by Wilko).
 But before we get onto what I purchased, let’s dive into some top tips to consider when splashing the cash.

-Make sure when you’re shopping for home accessories that it is practical.
-This could either mean in terms of storage (which, storage will be your best friend at uni) as well as size and proportion.
-For example, if you have a limited amount of space, but would like to incorporate some wildlife into your living space, then perhaps buying a huge plant isn’t the brightest of ideas.
+Before I get carried away and get all ‘DIY SOS’ on you, it’s important to remember the basics and practicality of student décor.
+It must be student-friendly, meaning that elements such as storage and size needs to be as efficient as possible.
+If you have a limited amount of space and would like to incorporate some wildlife into your living space, then perhaps buying a huge plant isn’t the brightest of ideas.
 A small cactus or window-sill plant would be much more efficient.

 The Challenge: What I bought in Wilko…